Varicose Veins During Pregnancy

 This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

-Though varicose veins are most commonly associated with pregnancy, they can occur in various parts of the body and affect both men and women.
+Though varicose veins during pregnancy, are when they are most often talked about, they can occur for many reasons and can affect both men and women.

 Other locations include: